 Will the project be able to make a significant contribution to artistic research and its future development?

 - Are the purpose, method and artistic representation of the research shown clearly?

 - How well justified are the choices of investigation area and research question?

 - How well integrated are the research problem, approach, methodology and artistic practice?

 - How well justified are the project’s presentation forms?

-- How well integrated is a gender perspective where it is justified?
+- How well integrated is the gender perspective where it is justified?
 Does the application disregard sex and gender perspectives that could have been relevant?

 Novelty and originality (1–7)

-- Does the project ask new questions and/or investigate previously overlooked problems and/or practices?
+- Does the project investigate previously overlooked problems and/or practices?

 - Are new approaches and methods for implementing the research project tried?

-- Are interdisciplinary and/or other perspectives used, which contribute to further development of the research field?
+- Are transdisciplinary and/or other perspectives used, which contribute to further development of the research field and the artistic field?

 - Will the project result be presented in a way that allows its innovative contribution to be well expressed?

 Have the project participants – in particular the project leader – the research competence and artistic experience that is needed to implement the research project?